 European Parliament Passes Resolution Supporting a Ban on Killer Robots | Artificial intelligence

-The European passed a on September 12, 2018 calling for an international ban on lethal autonomous weapons systems (LAWS).
+The Parliament passed a resolution on September 12, 2018 calling for an international ban on lethal autonomous weapons systems (LAWS).
 The resolution was adopted with 82% of the members voting in favor of it.

 Among other things, the resolution calls on its Member States and the European Council “to develop and adopt, as a matter of urgency … a common position on lethal autonomous weapon systems that ensures meaningful human control over the critical functions of weapon systems, including during deployment.”